Low-Fat Food List to Make Grocery Shopping Successful

 Need a little inspiration utilizing the low-fat food list?
 We have you covered!
 Stick to a low-fat diet with a few of these well-balanced, flavor-filled meal ideas!

 Instead of convenience yogurts and parfaits loaded with fat and sugar, create your own at home!
 Layer plain Greek yogurt with fresh berries, oats and a light drizzle of your favorite nut butter.
 The breakfast or snack combination is heart-protective and boasting with protein that will keep you satisfied for hours!

-Create an Asian-inspired dish without all the added calories from fat-laden and sugary sauces.
+Create an Asian-inspired dish without all the added calories from fat-laden and sugary sauces with bistroMD's beef and broccoli recipe.
 Prepare beef to desired internal temperature (well, medium-well, etc.) and mix into steamed broccoli and brown rice or quinoa.
 Drizzle with soy sauce and top with chopped scallions and peanuts.

 Chili is a fiber and protein powerhouse, even without ground meat!
 Skip out on the beef and turkey and use strictly beans including chili and kidney beans.
 Add favorite chili seasoning and throw in fresh tomatoes and other chopped and diced veggies for added nutrients!

 Fish and shellfish contain those healthy fats along with ample amounts of protein all at a low calorie cost.
 Use a whole grain tortilla and layer fish, fresh tomatoes and lettuce, a dollop of plain Greek yogurt, fresh cilantro and a squeeze of fresh lime juice!